potatolain/through-dimensions/README.md

 All generated during the 48 hour compo, by me.
 Hence, they probably kinda stink.

+Some characters generated with [2BitCharacterGenerator](https://0x72.itch.io/2bitcharactergenerator) By 0x72.

+This thing is AWESOME for jams, seriously, check it out.

 # Contributing

 I don't have any set rules around contributions right now, and this is a quick-and-dirty Ludum Dare game.